Arkil81/AWL-Custom/README.md

 # AWL-Custom
 A collection of custom mods for the AWL server

-AWL Block Pack - Contains custom blocks, not necessarily viable without an ES-Technology Settings file
+AWL Block Pack - Contains custom blocks, not necessarily viable without an ES-Technology Settings file.
+I'm not tuning the recipes in the .sbcs because they're overridden in ES config

 ES Settings - Contains the settings files needed